CSUMB-SP17-CST438/StreamSearch/README.md

 3. Integrated tmdb and Guidebox apis for movies - Brandon
 4. Catch-all for page refreshes that would result in errors - Miguel
 5. Styling for Website - Michael
-6. Facebook API for friendslist(still being worked on) - Michael, Miguel
+6. Facebook API for friendslist - Michael, Miguel, Brandon

 List of changes made in Handin 2, 4/10: